The Streamline Refi is one of the best refinancing options

 FHA Streamline Refinance program

-There are a few basic requirements to qualify for an FHA Streamline Refi.
+The Federal Housing Administration has a few basic requirements to qualify for an FHA Streamline Refi.

 - You need to be current on your mortgage payments